spiffe/go-spiffe/examples/svid-grpc-client/README.md

 # gRPC SVID client

-This example shows how a service can create a gRPC client to obtain X.509 and JWT SVIDs from the SPIFFE workload API.
+This example shows how a workload can create a gRPC client to obtain X.509 and JWT SVIDs from the [SPIFFE Workload API](../../proto/spiffe/workload/workload.proto).

 The first step is to create a SPIFFE client.
-It implements different methods to query the workload API.
-It takes a `grpc.ClientConn` containing the workload API address.
+It implements different methods to query the SPIFFE Workload API.
+It takes a `grpc.ClientConn` containing the Workload API address.

 ```go
 client := workload.NewSpiffeWorkloadAPIClient(conn)